IMA operates under the leadership of its President and Chief Executive Officer.

 A graduate of the State University of New York at Fredonia, Toni Spina has spent more than 30 years in the fields of taxation and small business advisory.
 She now works at Bailey, Carr & Co.
 CPAs.

 Ms. Spina has served IMA at the local, statewide, and national levels, and frequently speaks on tax-related topics.
 She is past president of the Rochester Chapter and Upstate New York Council.
-Currently, she is a regional vice president on the IMA Board and Chair of the Performance Oversight and Audit Committees.

 David Teets operates his own company, F.D.
 Teets, Jr., CPA, which provides contract CFO services for start-up, restructure, turnaround, and growth enterprises in the South Florida area.
 Prior to forming his company in 2008, Mr. Teets worked as director of finance and accounting for The Weitz Company, as CFO/COO of Landmark Development Group, LLC., and at several other companies in Florida.